MeteoSwiss/dvas/CONTRIBUTING.md

 9. Once ready with all your modifications, we'll ask that you do a rebase of your branch to incorporate any modification that may have occurred on the original `develop` branch in the meantime:

         git fetch origin develop
         git pull --rebase origin develop

 10. You can now push your branch to the dvas repository.
-If warranted (it most likely will be!), remember to update the `CHANGELOG` and add your name to the `AUTHORS` before doing so.
+If warranted (it most likely will be!), remember to update the `CHANGELOG` and add your name to the `AUTHORS` before doing so:

        git push -f origin your_branch_name